 In addition to her regular pay, Alexa is entitled to time and a half overtime wages of $37.50 per hour for 24 work hours (the ninth through twelfth hours that she worked for the first six days of the workweek).

-Alexa is also entitled to double time overtime pay rate of $50 per hour for 26 hours (the thirteenth and fourteenth hours that she worked on each of the first six days of the workweek, plus all 14 hours that she worked on the seventh day of the workweek).
+Alexa is also entitled to double time pay rate of $50 per hour for 26 hours (the thirteenth and fourteenth hours that she worked on each of the first six days of the workweek, plus all 14 extra hours that she worked on the seventh day of the workweek).

 California courts have stated that unauthorized overtime is still overtime work under California wage and hour law.
-That is, even if your employer does not specifically request that you work more or give you advance approval to work more, s/he still owes you overtime pay under state law.13
+That is, even if your employer does not specifically request that you work more or give you advance approval to work more, s/he still owes you extra pay under state law.13

 However, you are only entitled to extra pay for unauthorized overtime if your employer “suffers or permits” you to work overtime.
 This generally means that California employers must know or have reason to know that you were working overtime hours or working off the clock.14

-California employment law provides employees with the right to bring a wage/hour lawsuit against their employer for failing to pay overtime as required by California overtime law.
+California employment law provides employees with the right to bring a wage/hour lawsuit against their employer for failing to pay as required by California overtime law.